nholthaus/units/docs/how-to/math-functions.md

 ## Trigonometry requires an angle

-The forward trig and hyperbolic functions accept an angle unit — a plain `double` will not bind — so the units are impossible to get wrong.
+The forward trig and hyperbolic functions accept an angle unit — a plain `double` will not bind.
 They return a dimensionless ratio.

 ```cpp
 #include <units/angle.h>